GRE - Graduate Record Examination

 Each Subject Test assumes an undergraduate major or extensive background in the discipline.
 The tests are given at authorized paper-based testing centers worldwide up to three times per year, in October, December and April.

-Because the General Test and Subject Tests have different emphases, the two types of tests are often used to complement each other in admissions decisions.
-Additional information about the content of the tests is available on the GRE Web site at www.ets.org/gre.
+Because the typical Test and Subject matter Tests have diverse emphases, the two forms of tests can be used to complement each some other in admissions selections.
+Additional information in regards to the content of the tests can be acquired on the GRE Internet site at www.ets.org/gre.

-Analytical Writing (two sections: one writing task per section)
+Analytical Creating (two parts: one writing process per section)

-Present Your Perspective on an Issue: 45 minutes
+Present Your Perspective by using an Issue: 45 minutes

-Verbal two 30-minute sections: 38 questions per section
+Mental two 30-minute parts: 38 questions every section

-Quantitative two 30-minute sections: 30 questions per section
+Quantitative a couple of 30-minute sections: 25 questions per section

-Analytical Writing (two sections: one writing task per section)
+Analytical Creating (two parts: one writing process per section)

-Present Your Perspective on an Issue: 45 minutes
+Present Your Perspective by using an Issue: 45 minutes

-In addition, an unidentified Verbal or Quantitative section that does not count toward a score may be included.
-You should complete all Verbal or Quantitative sections since you will not know which one(s) will be counted as part of your score.
-An identified research section that is not scored also may be included in the computer-based General Test.
+In inclusion, an unidentified Mental or Quantitative section that will not count toward a score could be included.
+You should full all Verbal or perhaps Quantitative sections since you'll not know which one(s) will probably be counted in the score.
+An identified research section that's not scored also may be within the computer-based General Analyze.

 The fee to take the GRE General Test is US$150 in the United States, Guam, U.S. Virgin Islands and Puerto Rico; US$205 in China (including Hong Kong), Korea and Taiwan; and US$180 in all other locations.
 The fee to take a GRE Subject Test is US$130 in the United States, U.S. Territories and Puerto Rico, and US$150 in all other locations.